duynguyen3ptn/hackaithon/README.md

 <div align="center">
   <img src="docs/images/processing.png" alt="Processing" width="600"/>
 </div>

 - Once processing is complete, you will see:
   - A comprehensive meeting summary
-  - A **"Download checklist"** button in the top right corner
+  - A **"Download Checklist"** button in the top right corner
-- Click the **Download** button to export your CSV file containing the action items.
+- Click the **"Download Checklist"** button to export your CSV file containing the action items.

 ---